0xpili/0xpili-blog/posts/in-defense-of-attention.md

 ### Digital boundaries

 - **Delete all social media from your phone**.
 Social media apps are like smoking for your brain.
 They are *optimized for retention*.
 That means what I am sure you already know, you can't quit them.
 And even if you try, the anxiety is so high.
-I deleted all social media from my phone and keep usign them time-boxed in my computer.
+I deleted all social media from my phone and keep using them time-boxed in my computer.
 - **Disable all notifications**.
 Imagine working with someone who interrupts you by tapping your shoulder to ask something every few minutes.
 These are push notifications, and I found them as one of the major factors of *distractions* in my daily life.
 I recommend removing ALL push notifications from your phone, even from your family.
 If they need something urgent, they will call you, and you also will develop an *habit* of checking their messages from time to time.
 - **Cleanup your email inbox**.
 Every time I entered my email inbox I had hundreds of emails waiting.
 For sure not all of them were important ones.
 Treat your email like your mailbox at home (you don't want to receive 50+ letters a day).
 Cleanup the newsletters you are subscribed to (I have a reminder to review them quarterly), also block any unnecessary emails you receive from unknown senders.